calmm-js/documentation/introduction-to-calmm.md

 life-cycle management can be implemented once and for all by exploiting the React VDOM life-cycle mechanism.
 This also allows us to obtain an amount of algorithmic efficiency, because we can make it so that VDOM is updated only when the values produced by observables actually change.
-We essentially only use so called
-[stateless React components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions)
-and never use `createClass`.
-That has been done once and for all for us.
+Like with so called [stateless React components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) we only use simple functions and never use `createClass`: that has been done once and for all for us.
 The React VDOM itself adheres to the structural programming paradigm, which we preserve by embedding observables directly into VDOM.

 Storing state in modifiable observable atoms allows the state to be both observed and modified.
 Atoms are actually used to store immutable data.
 To